muskangupta2002/watches-website-html-css-js/Readme.md

    git clone <repository_url>

 Author
-This Responsive Watches Website is created by [Your Name].
+This Responsive Watches Website is created by Muskan.
 For any questions or support, please feel free to reach out.

 License
 This project is licensed under the MIT License.